Jump to the Recipe

 Step 3 – Add Other Ingredients to Form Dough

 Add all of the liquid ingredients next.
-At first, the addition of eggs and vanilla will make the dough look like it is curdled.
+At first, the addition of eggs, vanilla, and milk will make the dough look like it is curdled.
 Just keep mixing at a medium speed until a more uniform mixture is formed.

 Add the dry ingredients to the wet, and mix on low speed just until it forms a dough.